 Welcome to the Sheridan County Historical Society & Museum

-Located in the shadow of the Bighorn Mountains, Sheridan County has a unique history all its own.
+Located in the shadow of the Bighorn Mountains, Sheridan County, Wyoming has a unique history all its own.
 Including ranchers and coal miners, soldiers and settlers, our history reflects the story of the American West.
 Traveling from north to south, east to west, there is a story for every interest just outside your door.
 Travel the Bozeman Trail, venture into the coal mines along the Black Diamond Trail, or trek up into the Bighorns, history is all around us.

 Before Little Bighorn